georgeklaus/se-assignment-6-introduction-to-python-georgeklaus/README.md

  6. Activate the Virtual Environment using : (source myenv/bin/activate)

- 7. Deactivate the Virtual Environment using  : (deactivate)
+ 7. Deactivate the Virtual Environment using  : (deactivate), (Van Rossum, 2007)